Mumbai Police Detection Unit: Gang wars in Mumbai

 The Unit came to be known as the "Encounter Squad" because of its involvement in the encounter killings.
 It came into prominence in the 1980s and 1990s, when they started dealing with Dawood Ibrahim's D-Company gang, the Arun Gawali gang and the Amar Naik gang.

 The 'encounter’, was a euphemism for a situation in which a gangster was cornered, asked to surrender, ostensibly attacked the police or tried to escape, and was shot dead in retaliatory action.
 As the encounters increased, so did the popularity of the "encounter specialist."
 Daya Nayak, Valentine D'Souza, Pradeep Sharma, Ravindranath Angre, Praful Bhosale, Raju Pillai, Vijay Salaskar, Shivaji Kolekar, Sachin Vaze and Sanjay Kadam became cult figures, mythologised by the media.

 The first encounter occurred on 11 January 1982 when gangster Manya Surve was shot dead by police officers Raja Tambat and Isaque Bagwan at the Wadala area.
 The famous killing of Maya Dolas in the 1991 Lokhandwala Complex shootout bought focus on this unit for first time.
 More than 400 criminals from different gangs were killed by this squad.

 Since the cracking of the 1993 Mumbai Bomb blasts case, the squad played an instrumental role in controlling the Dawood Ibrahim, Chota Rajan, Ashwin Naik, Ravi Pujari, Ejaz Lakdawala, Ali Budesh, and Arun Gawli gangs in Mumbai.

 The squad was dissolved after rival dons Dawood and Chota Rajan fled India, but revived after the 11 July 2006 Mumbai train bombings.
 Then after 2006 some mysterious hit groups led by an unknown youth from south India ruled with local, national as well as international support continued until the end of 2009.
 Then they just vanished even as per the police records.

-The end of the squad came with the departure of Vaze and Nayak from service, and death of Vijay Salaskar, killed in a gun battle at Rangbhavan Lane during Mumbai 26/11 Terrorist attack.
+The end of the squad came with the departure of Vaze and Nayak from service, and death of Vijay Salaskar.
+While Vaze was later dismissed for his involvement in the Antilia bomb scare in February 2021 and Nayak was transferred after reinstatement in 2012, Salaskar was killed in a gun battle at Rangbhavan Lane during the November 2008 terror attack in Mumbai.